 👩🍳 Step-by-step Directions:

-Take a pan that is deep enough and with a thick bottom to avoid burning the polenta.
-I used a non-stick pan to avoid that as much as possible.
-Pour the water into the pan and bring to a boil over high heat.
-Immediately, still in cold water, pour cornmeal and mix well.
+Take a deep, thick-bottomed pan to avoid burning the polenta.
+I use a non-stick pan to be safe.
+Pour the water into the pan and bring it to a boil over high heat.
+Before the water gets hot, pour in the cornmeal and mix well.

 Mix well.

-Cover with a lid and simmer on low heat for about 30-40 minutes.
+Cover the pan and simmer on low heat for about 30-40 minutes.

-Mix well and serve while the polenta is still hot.
-If you let it cool, the polenta will harden and take the shape of a pan.
+Mix well and serve hot.
+If it cools, the polenta will harden and take the shape of the pan.

 Enjoy your meal.